-While the Runsense SF- 810 is capable of tracking stats for a variety of activities such as running, biking, hiking, or general cardiovascular training it is suited best for runners.
-The Epson Runsense SF- 810 is waterproof to 50m and can be used during swimming but the GPS and heart rate features will be inaccurate if they work at all.
+While the Runsense SF-810 is capable of tracking stats for a variety of activities such as running, biking, hiking, or general cardiovascular training it is suited best for runners.
+The Runsense SF-810 is waterproof to 50m and can be used during swimming, but the GPS and heart rate features will be inaccurate if they work at all.

-Power you can count on – The 810 has a 20-hour battery life with GPS and heart rate monitoring in active mode
+The power you can count on – The 810 has a 20-hour battery life with GPS and heart rate monitoring in active mode.

-The Epson Runsense SF- 810 is compatable with the free Run Connect mobile app but it is pretty basic in design.
-It is however, easy to transfer and analyze your data through other popular running apps such as Strava™ Runkeeper or MapMyRun.
-This has been recommend in more than a few reviews.
+The Epson Runsense SF-810 is compatible with the free Run Connect mobile app, but it is pretty basic in design.
+It is, however, easy to transfer and analyze your data through other favorite running apps such as Strava™ Runkeeper or MapMyRun.
+This has been recommending in more than a few reviews.

 That said, what runners sacrifice in a quality appearance, they will benefit from the compact and lightweight feeling during longer outings.
 At just 52g the Runsense is barely perceptible on your wrist, which makes it ideal for runners or sporting around town for casual activities.

 On the favorable side, the Runsense SF-810 is waterproof to 5ATM (50m).
 After a couple of outings in light showers; it held up well and should manage fine if you're out competing during a thunderstorm.